 Individuals specializing in treating children may also be required to obtain Pediatric Advanced Life Support training, also known as PALS.
 Beyond the medical field, and ACLS certification might also be required for professionals such as teachers, police officers, firefighters, and dentists.
 If you are unsure whether this applies to you, be sure to speak to your employer.

 Step Two: Make Sure You Have Obtained a BLS Certification

 Before obtaining an ACLS certification, you will likely also need to have Basic Life Support (BLS) training.
-Like ACLS certifications, BLS certifications can typically be obtained online.
+Like ACLS certifications, a BLS certification or BLS recertification can typically be obtained online.
 During this training, you will be tested on your knowledge of crucial skills, such as CPR, AED use, recognizing heart problems, airway management, and the associated pharmacology.
 These topics will all come up again during your ACLS training, meaning it will be crucial to not only pass the course but also retain the information.

 Step Three: Decide if You Want to Take an Online ACLS Certification Course

-Once you are finally ready to take and pass the ACLS exam, you will then need to decide whether online ACLS certifications or recertifications make the most sense for you.
+Once you are finally ready to take and pass the ACLS exam, you will then need to determine whether you need the initial ACLS certification course or if an online ACLS renewal course makes the most sense for you.
 There are quite a few reasons online ACLS certifications have become especially popular over the past few years.
 The self-guided online courses are usually less expensive, more convenient, and can be completed at your own pace.
 Additionally, in early 2020, these courses offer a safe alternative to individuals trying to maintain social distancing requirements.

 Step Four: Register for an ACLS Certification Course